CallaRudolph/Portfolio/README.md

 ## Prized Projects created by Calla Rudolph

 This is a summary of my favorite projects made during my time at Epicodus.
-Click on the repo name to view the project in GitHub, or click on the deployed link to see the app in action.
+Click on the repo name to view the project in GitHub, or click on the deployed link to see the app in action! _All apps were created independently unless otherwise specified._

 ## Top 6
 * [Cat Fanciers&copy;](https://github.com/CallaRudolph/cat-fanciers)